Williamsburg Area Transit Authority: Accessibility

 All buses are fully ADA accessible.
-Also, Paratransit service is provided to eligible individuals not able to use the accessible fixed route bus system.
+Paratransit service is provided to eligible individuals not able to use the accessible fixed route bus system.

-Operating hours

-WATA bus services operates Monday – Saturday, with reduced service on Sundays.
-On most James City County holidays, WATA operates on a reduced schedule, with no service on Thanksgiving Day, Christmas Day, and New Years Day.

 Williamsburg Trolley

 In May 2008, Williamsburg Area Transit Authority announced that it had recently received a grant for three trolley-replica type buses that will serve the local shopping areas of New Town, High Street, Richmond Road, Jamestown Road, and Merchants Square in Colonial Williamsburg.
 The Williamsburg Trolley began service in August 2009.
 The event was marked with a ribbon-cutting ceremony at New Town.
-The trolley runs every day except on New Year's Day, Thanksgiving Day, and Christmas Day.
-Each of the trolley cars feature ornamental wooden seating, a cheerful, two-toned red and blue exterior and bicycle racks.
-On warm days, the trolley has an open-air atmosphere.
-Trolley drivers also point out historic sites, restaurants, and must-visit attractions.
+The trolley ran every day except on New Year's Day, Thanksgiving Day, and Christmas Day.
+Each of the trolleys featured ornamental wooden seating, a cheerful, two-toned red and blue exterior and bicycle racks.
+On warm days, the trolley had an open-air atmosphere.
+Trolley drivers pointed out historic sites, restaurants, and must-visit attractions.

-Expansion and hub change

-In 2011, WATA expanded its services to include a storefront location in the Williamsburg Outlet Mall on Richmond Road.
-The center acts as a hub for public information and waiting areas for passengers, and will eventually include ticket and bus fare sales.
-This storefront location was moved to the Williamsburg Transportation Center in January 2014 due to the closing of the Outlet Mall.

-This change also coincided with the western hub moving to the Lightfoot Walmart store.
-Routes serving the Outlet Mall were modified to reflect the hub change, as well as extend service further out in Toano.

-In January 2015, WATA began a 3-year pilot route in the Jamestown area.
-The new Route 6:Jamestown route serves Jamestown Road, Jamestown Settlement, Greensprings Road, John Tyler Highway and travels on Rt.
-199 back to Jamestown Rd.
-In October 2016, as a result of major route and schedule changes, Route 6 (Jamestown) added service to the Williamsburg Transportation Center via Jamestown Rd.
-Service was also discontinued along Greensprings Rd at that time.

-Route and schedule overhaul

-In June 2016 WATA proposed several changes to its routes and schedules to improve service.
-Several hearings were held to solicit public input on the changes.

-The proposed changes went into effect in October 2016.
-Among the schedule changes were the hours of 30-minute frequency service from 6:30am–9:30am and 3:30pm–6:30pm on weekdays.
-Routes 1 and 2 would also extend their hours to 11pm.
-Frequency service ended on Route 7: Mooretown route, reverting it to hourly service only.
+The Williamsburg Trolley was discontinued during the COVID-19 pandemic due to low ridership.